 Please send a message with your request

 Students should come on time and prepared for each lesson with the items below.
 Parents often ask what age is appropriate to begin lessons.
 This varies widely and depends on the teacher as much as it does the child.
-My rule of thumb, is if a child is able to keep track of her lesson book, then she is old enough to begin.
-This is a good first step in taking ownership of one’s musical life.
+Much music can be made with toddlers and even infants, but the architecture of the drum set requires some sophistication.
+My rule of thumb: if a child is able to keep track of her lesson book, then she is old enough to begin.

 Cancellations require at least 24 hours notice.
-I realize that things come up, they do for me as well, and I try to be as flexible as I can.
-But my schedule is such that I often don’t have available times for makeups.
+I realize that things come up, they do for me as well, and I try to be as flexible as I can, but I often don’t have available times for makeups.
 With proper notice, and if a makeup isn’t possible, the lesson can be credited toward the following month.

-Creating a space and making time to practice can be challenging, but it is the only way to make meaningful progress on the instrument.
-Playing with other musicians is just as important, but it's also practice.
-Please take the time to make your practice space inviting and convenient.
+Living a musical life, engaging with music and art and movement in as many ways possible is the best route to mastery.
+Assuming that there is some desire to specifically improve as a drum set player you will have to practice.
+Active listening and playing with other musicians is just as important, and is its own form of practice.
+Creating a space and making time for practice can be challenging.
+My advice is to make your practice space inviting and convenient.
 If you must put the drums in the basement or garage, make sure the space is clean, uncluttered and well lit.
-It’s usually best to face the drums into the wall.
+If you are playing on your own, it’s usually best to face the drums into the wall.
 The kit takes up less space that way, and rather than climb around the drums into a tight corner you can just walk right up and sit down.
-Removing that small obstacle can make a difference.
-Don't underestimate the power of creating an esthetic space for making music.
+Removing a small obstacle like that can make a difference.
+Don't underestimate the power of creating an esthetic and inspiring space for making music.

 Not every week will be a model practice week, and sometimes it’s not possible to get behind a kit at all, but time with the instrument is an expected part of the work we do.
+Everything from the lesson, including practice instructions should be laid out in your lesson book.
 If there are questions about how or what to practice, don't be afraid to get in touch with me.
 I am happy to help or clarify things between lessons.

-For children I recommend at least 20 minutes of practice, four times per week.
+For children I recommend at least 15 minutes of practice, four times per week.
 It seems to work best if this time is scheduled.
-I highlyrecommend setting a timer in 5 or 10 minute increments and organizing the practice in that way.
+I highly recommend setting a timer in 5 or 10 minute increments and organizing the practice in that way.
 When the timer dings, you move on.
 Drumming requires LOTS of repetition.
-Playing one idea consistently for five minutes can be a challenge, but it is such an important skill for a young drummer to master.
+You are building muscle memory, so prepare yourself for playing the same idea 20, 50, 100 times.
+Playing one idea consistently for five minutes can be a challenge.
+But it is such an important skill for a young drummer to master.
 As an example for children:

-For parents it is important to help plan and encourage this time.
+For parents, it is important to help plan and encourage this time.
 Rather than diminish a child's inspiration it places value on the work we do together, reduces frustration, and the success it fosters quickly builds confidence.
+Drum lessons are not sustainable unless real work is happening between lessons.
 If practice isn't your thing, likely lessons won't be the best choice for improving on the instrument.